 The meaning of drag and drop can hardly be simpler, it is exactly what it sounds.
 You can drag the items you need from one part of the user interface to another and simply drop it in the desired place.
 Just like moving icons around on a desktop.

 They are still drag-and-drop email editors, but not every content element can be “dragged and dropped”.
-In many cases building blocks are enough, but for sophisticated designs… you will need more.
+In many cases building blocks are enough, but for sophisticated designs… you will need more flexibility.

 What shows that you are using a real responsive email editor?

-In most cases where you have the option to edit the HTML code, you are using a “pimped up” WYSIWYG, which will allow you to destroy the pre-built responsive HTML you are editing.
+Other than that, in most cases where you have the option to edit the HTML code, you are using a “pimped up” WYSIWYG, which will allow you to destroy the pre-built responsive HTML you are editing.

-There’s always room for improvement and of course your email design and code quality are essential parts of your recipe for success!
+There’s always room for improvement and of course your email design and code quality are essential parts of your recipe for success.